curranzach/retro-hero/README.md

 Currently hosted as a static website via GCP here: https://retro-hero-swamphacks.ue.r.appspot.com/

+### NOTE: Only the final, unfinished Swamphacks version of the project is currently hosted statically through the cloud.
+To see any updates, the application must be installed and started locally.

 ## Available Scripts

 In the project directory, you can run: